-‘Days Of Our Lives’ Recap and Spoilers: Eric And Nicole Confess Their Feelings, But Will They Tell Each other?
+‘Days Of Our Lives’ Recap And Spoilers: Eric And Nicole Confess Their Feelings, But Will They Tell Each Other?

 Days of Our Lives fans, what do you think Eric wants to talk to Nicole about?
 Will he follow Brady’s demands and fire Nicole from her job, or will he finally confess his feelings to her?

-[Feature Image By Mike Moore / Getty Images]
+[Feature Image By Mike Moore/Getty Images]